 Ray Jackson, mandolinist, harmonica player, and joint lead vocalist of Lindisfarne, was born Lindsay Raymond Jackson in Wallsend, Northumberland, England in 1948.

-Sheila E., percussionist, singer, author, and actress, was born Sheila Cecelia Escovedo in Oakland, CA in 1957.
+Sheila E., percussionist, singer, solo artist, and session musician for Prince, Stevie Wonder, Phil Collins, and others, was born Sheila Cecelia Escovedo in Oakland, CA in 1957.